A Quick Guide to Credit Card Payment Processing

 A two-sided industry (or is it two industries?)

-The card processing industry has two distinct but interconnected sets of players – acquiring players and issuing players.
-Acquiring players focus on serving businesses that sell things, called merchants.
-Issuing players focus on serving buyers, called cardholders.
-A variety of company types interact between these two sides, and the lines blur much of the time.
+The card processing industry has two distinct, but interconnected sets of players – acquiring players and issuing players.
+Acquiring players focus on serving businesses that sell things, enabling the acceptance of electronic payments.
+Issuing players focus on serving buyers or cardholders.
+A variety of company types interact between these two sides, and the lines blur at times.

 Acquiring Participants

-- Acquirer: Financial institution or other entity that enrolls a merchant to present transactions to payment networks, and funds merchants for transactions they receive from cardholders.
-If the acquirer is not a bank, the acquirer must partner with a bank to access the payment networks.
+- Acquirer: An acquirer is a financial institution or non-bank entity that receives transactions from a merchant and submits them to the payment networks.
+The acquirer settles with the merchant for those transactions.
+If the acquirer is not a bank, it must partner with one to access the payment networks (in the U.S.).

 Intermediaries